So Far Away (Carole King song): Personnel

-Notable covers
+Covers

 In 1995, Rod Stewart's cover of the song was included on the tribute album Tapestry Revisited: A Tribute to Carole King.
 In the US, it was released as a single and peaked at #2 on the Adult Contemporary chart.
 It reached #4 on the Canadian AC chart.
 "So Far Away" was later included on his 1996 ballad compilation album If We Fall in Love Tonight.

+In popular culture

+The song was featured in Sofia Coppola's 1999 film The Virgin Suicides.